leoAshu/web3-essentials/README.md

   - decentralized organizations
 - unlike Bitcoin which was viewed only as a store of value, Ethereum was viewed as both store of value and a utility to facilitate these decentralized agreements

+### Ethereum Virtual Machine (EVM)

+- is the single canonical computer that exists in the ethereum universe
+- it's state is agreed upon by all participants in the network
+- users can request the execution of arbitrary computation on the EVM
+- such requests are called **transaction requests**
+- the requests are stored on the blockchain and cannot be tampered with
+- the native cryptocurrency of Ethereum, is used as bounty to incentivize participants to validate and process the requests

 ## Smart Contracts

-- are a set of instructions executed in a decentralized way without the need for a centralized or third party intermediary
+- are a set of instructions or reusable snippets of code executed in a decentralized way without the need for a centralized or third party intermediary
 - first proposed in early 1990s by Nick Szabo
 - exist and executed on the decentralized platforms like Ethereum
 - is the factor that differentiates Bitcoin from Ethereum
   - Bitcoin does not have Smart Contracts unlike Ethereum
   - Bitcoin is intentionally "turning incomplete"
+- allows the users to build user-facing applications and services on the network

-### Oracle Problem
+## Oracle Problem

 - to convert everyday agreements to digital agreements on blockchains, they need to access the data
 - these Blockchains are intentionally walled off and hence cannot read or listen to data from the real world
-- `Blockchain Oracles` solve this problem by interacting with the `off-chain` world to provide external data or computation to Smart Contracts
+- `Oracles` solve this problem by interacting with the `off-chain` world to provide external data or computation to Smart Contracts

-> A single `Blockchain Oracle` or data source cannot be used as it defeats the purpose of blockchain.
-Inorder to keep the system fully decentralized, a decentralized `Blockchain Oracle` network is needed.
+- a single centralized blockchain oracle or data source cannot be used as it defeats the purpose of blockchain
+- to keep the system fully decentralized, a **decentralized** oracle network is needed

-> `Chainlink` is a modular, decentralized oracle network that can both bring external data and external computation into the Smart ontracts to make the system decentralized end-to-end.
-It is also blockchain agnostic.
+- `Chainlink` is a modular, decentralized oracle network that solves the **Oracle Problem**

 > This `on-chain` decentralized logic along with the `off-chain` decentralized data/computation gives rise to `Hybrid Smart Contracts`.

-> Important Keywords
->
-> - Dapp - Decentralized Application = Decentralized Protocol = Smart Contract
->   - A decentralized application is usually a combination of many Smart Contracts

-### Purpose of Blockchain or Smart Contracts
+## Purpose of Blockchain or Smart Contracts

 - [McDonald's scandal](https://www.chicagotribune.com/sns-mcdonalds-story.html)
 - relandscape markets and agreements